Semidefinite lower bounds for covering codes: Introduction

 The $n+1$ variables~$x_i$ correspond to the distance distribution of the code.
 Where in the Delsarte bound variables corresponding to forbidden distances are set to zero, the bound on covering codes has inequalities (ii) and (iii) on the variables induced by the sphere covering inequalities, or any other valid set of inequalities $(\lambda_0,\ldots, \lambda_n)\beta$.

-The Delsarte bound can be viewed as a semidefinite program where the $[q]^n\times [q]^n$ matrix variable is constraint to be invariant under $\Aut(q,n)$ (i.e., it is an element of the Bose-Mesner algebra of the Hamming scheme).
+The Delsarte bound can be viewed as a semidefinite program where the $[q]^n\times [q]^n$ matrix variable is constrained to be invariant under $\Aut(q,n)$ (i.e., it is an element of the Bose-Mesner algebra of the Hamming scheme).
 Since the Bose-Mesner algebra has dimension $n+1$, the matrix variable can be expressed in terms of $n+1$ real variables (corresponding to the distance distribution of the code) and because the Bose-Mesner algebra is commutative, the semidefiniteness constraint can be reduced to linear constraints in the $n+1$ variables by simultaneously diagonalizing the matrices in the Bose-Mesner algebra.
+This corresponds to inequalities (i).

 For error correcting codes, strengthened SDP bounds based on the distribution of triples~\cite{Sch05,GST06} of codewords and four-tuples~\cite{GMS12,LPS2017} have been obtained.
 The main complication for these bounds is that the matrix variable is now an element of a non-commutative algebra.
 In the case of triple bounds, the relevant algebra consists of the $[q]^n\times [q]^n$ matrices that are invariant under $\AutZ(q,n)$, the stabilizer subgroup with respect to the zero word.
 This algebra coincides with the Terwilliger algebra of the Hamming scheme.
 To reduce the SDP to an equivalent one of polynomial size, an explicit block diagonalization of this algebra had to be obtained.